igordejanovic/parglare/docs/actions.md

 You can also use context object to pass information between lower level and upper level actions.
 You can attach any attribute you like, the context object is shared between action calls.
+It is shared with the internal layout parser too.